Wimnet/flexicon_orbit/README.md

-# Columbia FlexICoN project in the Open-Access ORBIT testbed
+# Open-Access Full-Duplex Wireless in the ORBIT testbed
-This it the GitHub page for the [Columbia Full-Duplex Wireless: From Integrated Circuits (IC) to Networks (FlexICoN) project](http://flexicon.ee.columbia.edu/).
+This page contains the source code and build instructions of the [ORBIT](http://www.orbit-lab.org) tutorial: [Full-duplex Wireless using USRP N210](http://www.orbit-lab.org/wiki/Tutorials/k0SDR/Tutorial25).

+The tutorial constains a simple full-duplex (FD) transceiver.
+The detailed instructions can be found in the above link.
+More full-duplex examples are currently under development.

 ### Paper
 Our Gen-1 RF Canceller is install with `node11-10` in the ORBIT main grid.
 This node is equipped with a USRP N210 SDR.
 For more information, please read